faizalpribadi/DaContainer/CONTRIBUTING.md

 This project is following the PSR-0, PSR-1 and PSR-2 standards.

+## Branch

+All pull request should go into the develope branch.
+Pull requests into the master branch will get rejected.

+## How to do a pull request

+First open an issue on GitHub with ```[Proposal]``` in the title with a brief explanation and implementation ideas.
+I' ll aprove or decline the idea.
+If it' s get approved you may go ahead and submit a pull request.
+If you don' t follow this process your pull request will get dropped.

 ## Aditional coding conventions

 The ```namespace``` declaration should go into the same line as the php opening tag: